OpSecId/untp.traceability.site/README.md

 # UNTP Pilots Test Data

-This project if a fork of the did.actor projet which was used to seccessfully demonstrate supply-chain use cases in the past.
-This version is geared towards the UNTP model and its current pilots.
+This project aims to support the UNTP pilots by providing test data for testing and demonstration purposes.

 ## Parties

-The format definition of a party according to the UNTP can be found here.
-This consists of actors in the supply-chain playing a specific role which can be subcategorized as an issuer or a consumer.
-A consumer will most likely conduct verification of credentials.
+A party is an actor in the supply-chain playing a specific role which can be subcategorized as an issuer or a consumer (verifier).

 These parties are responsible for creating extensions to the UNTP core specificaiton in order to meet their respective buisness goals.
-The type of party will directly affect where they get their requirements from, wether its by a buisness process of regulation compliance.
-Example of party type includes regulators, governement organizations, private companies, producers, assessment firms, etc...
-As the UNTP matures this list might get clearly defined or left abigous to enable these parties to adopt this specification as they see fit.

 ### Regulators

-Regulators are mostly responsible for issuing DigitalConformityCredentials based on existing processes.
+Regulators are mostly responsible for issuing DigitalConformityCredentials.

 - [BC Gov Director of Petroleum Land](parties/regulators/DIRECTOR-OF-PETROLEUM-LANDS/README.md)
 - [BC Gov Chief Permitting Officer](parties/regulators/CHIEF-PERMITTING-OFFICER/README.md)

 ### Producers

-Producers are mostly responsible for issuing DigitalProductPassport conforming to various sutainability claims, which are available as DigitalConformityCredential.
+Producers are mostly responsible for issuing DigitalProductPassport.

 - [Pacific Canbriam Energy Limited](parties/producers/PACIFIC-CANBRIAM-ENERGY-LIMITED/README.md)
 - [Teck Coal Limited](parties/producers/TECK-COAL-LIMITED/README.md)